As California burns, the winds arrive and the lights go out

 “We started getting information about how many people were out there, how many people to expect, and that number kept growing.
 So we knew that it was a dire situation,” Rosamond said.

-In Southern California, crews scrambled to douse several fires that roared to life in searing temperatures, including one that closed mountain roads in Angeles National Forest and forced the evacuation of the historic Mount Wilson Observatory.
+In Southern California, crews battle several fires that roared to life in searing temperatures, including one that closed mountain roads in Angeles National Forest and forced the evacuation of the historic Mount Wilson Observatory.
 Late Monday night, the Los Angeles County Fire Department told residents of Duarte, Bradbury and Monrovia near the forest to get ready for a possible evacuation.

+Cal Fire said the so-called El Dorado Fire in San Bernardino County started Saturday morning when a smoke-generating pyrotechnic device was used by a couple to reveal their baby’s gender.

 (Copyright (c) 2020 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)